mattTea/Portfolio/README.md

 # Matt Thompson - Portfolio

-This is my learning journey whilst at Makers Academy.
+This is my learning journey at Makers Academy.

 It includes examples of my work, challenges completed, and the processes I have learnt and developed while working towards the following goals.